 Please take a look at our upcoming courses here.

 How long does it take to become a coach?

 Classroom hours are fixed by the credential provider so there’s no set timeframe there.
 For instance, PCC programs are 125 hours, which could be covered in weekly classroom sessions that are 3 hours long, or in an intensive program over a few days.

 Given the delivery mode, these may take between 6 to 12 months, including completing assignments and peer coaching.
 Acquiring coaching hours needed for credentialing depends on how committed learner is.
 For example, for PCC, 500 hours are required by ICF, which may take 2 years to complete.

-There are some requirements about the minimum amount of time a training program takes, so for ACC, 4-6 months is a good timeframe.
-For PCC, 10-18 months is a good time “budget.”
+There are some requirements about the minimum amount of time a training program takes, so for ACC, 4-6 months is a good timeframe to keep in mind.
+For PCC, 10-18 months is a good time to “budget.”